keithpotz/PaperLens/README.md

 ---

+## 🌟 Acknowledgments

+PaperLens is made possible thanks to the open-source ecosystem and the research community.
+Special thanks to:

+- 📰 **Researchers, students, and educators** who inspired the need for open, transparent tools
+- 📑 [PyMuPDF](https://pymupdf.readthedocs.io/) and other libraries that make PDF parsing accessible
+- 🧑‍🤝‍🧑 The **open-source community** for sharing tools, feedback, and contributions
+- 💡 Everyone helping to make academic knowledge more approachable and equitable

+---

 💡 **Tip:** If you’re looking for a good first issue, start with exporters or citation mapping — they’re modular and easy to test!